Want to learn how to make your website speak so that real humans can interact with it? Here’s our thoughts and comments.

 - Salience: People’s attention is drawn to whatever is most relevant to them at that moment.
 Users are typically on a mission.
 Help them by making the big things easy to find, then provide additional information they might find useful.

-For a website to be effective, it must honor the way our users’ brains work.
-Apply these psychological concepts, and you’re on your way to more conversions, higher engagement, and happier users.
+Apply these psychological concepts, and you’re on your way to better conversion rates, higher engagement, and happier users.